How to Make Recurve Bow: A Step By Step Guide

 Because they do not rely on physical strength as much, compound bows allow more accuracy and power from a greater distance.

 That means related skills, like stealth and concealment, are less critical.
-A compound bow also allows more customization than a traditional bow.

 Compound bows are made to accommodate a lot tools, like scopes and stabilizers.